allegro/bigflow/docs/e2e_testing.md

     ])
 ```

-There are two facts that you should pay a special attention to:
+There are two facts that you should pay special attention to:

 * The `e2e` environment is the default one.
-If you import the workflow without explicitly setting the environment, it
-is configured using the default `e2e` environment.
+If you import the workflow without explicitly setting the environment, it is configured using the default `e2e` environment.
 * The `e2e` configuration ensures that each execution of the workflow uses a fresh, unique BigQuery dataset (of course,
-only if you execute the workflow in a separate processes).
+only if you execute the workflow in a separate process).

 Now, take a look at the e2e test for that workflow, where we use these facts: